RahulDangi007k/collaborative_work/README.md

     git commit --ament

-This command used to make changes in previous commit.
+This command use to make changes in previous commit.

+    git checkout -- file_name

+This command use to reverse back to previous commit state by removing modification which done recently (This is use for specific file).

+    git checkout -f

+This command is use to remove modification of multiple files and get back to previous commit state.